Creative people turned Trump’s much-ridiculed handwritten note into a Morrissey song

 THIS IS THE FINAL WORD FROM THE PRES OF THE U.S.

 That the president needed to write himself this note, in his inimitable handwriting, is almost objectively hilarious.
 What a lot of people seized on, though, is that it looks like song lyrics.
 (Or the title of a Fall Out Boy song or Fiona Apple album.)
-Patton Oswalt’s entry, a wonder in economy, is surely among the best offerings.
+Patton Oswalt’s entry into the joke-writing bonanza, a wonder in economy, is surely among the best offerings.

 Morrissey voice: pic.twitter.com/C5jaqjkcDD